luisgdelafuente/hal149com/src/content/posts/ai-presence-tracking-tools-2025.md

 The game has changed.
 Traditional SEO metrics—rankings, impressions, clicks—tell only part of the story now.
 As AI-powered search engines like ChatGPT, Perplexity, and Gemini reshape how people discover information, a new question emerges: **Is your brand being mentioned by AI?**

 Unlike traditional search engines that show a list of links, AI models synthesize information and generate direct answers.
-Your content might be feeding these responses, but are you getting credit?
-Are you even being mentioned?
+Here's what most businesses don't realize: **you're probably already feeding AI responses without knowing it**.
+Your content might be used, but are you getting credit?
+Are you being positioned as an authority—or just another data point?

 This is where AI presence tracking becomes critical.